 - Physical exertion.

 - Skipping meals, not eating a balanced diet.

 - Video games, those especially with a flashing light, like a strobe light.

 I am sure I could add to this list.
 If you would like to help me out here, leave your comment below.
 I’d really appreciate it.
 What triggers your migraine???

 Although migraines can begin at any age, women/girls are 3 times more likely than men/boys.
 And most usually occurs in adolescence.
 Reaching its worse in your mid-30s.
 If there is a family history, one is more prone also to develop migraines.

 Please keep in mind that I am not a doctor.
 I am sharing some information I read at my doctor’s waiting room last week.
 It seemed like a useful article to write about.
 And, personally, I have learned a lot.
 I didn’t know the severity of migraines.

 Self-care would be, of course, avoiding whatever triggers your migraines, when possible.
 Avoiding your triggers can be one of the most important things you can do for yourself.

-There are actually more medications for migraines than I had originally thought.
+There are more medications for migraines than I had initially thought.